subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$  E = -dJm\sum_{i=1}^N(2\sigma_i -m) $$
 $$    = {NdJm^2} - 2dJm\sum_i\sigma_i $$

-But this is simply the total energy level for a configuration of independent atoms in the presence of a magnetic field with intensity $2dJm$.
+But this is simply the total energy level for a configuration of independent or paramagnetic atoms in the presence of a magnetic field with intensity $2dJm$.
-Leveraging the solution for this model from two sections ago, it follows that the partition function and the average energy for the system are given by
+Leveraging the solution for this model from two sections ago, it follows that the partition function is given by

 $$ Z = e^{-\beta NdJm^2} 2^N\cosh^N(2dj\beta m) $$

 and the average energy for the system is given by

-$$ E_{av} = {\partial\log Z\over{\partial\beta}} = -2NdJm\tanh(2dj\beta m) $$
+$$ E_{av} = {\partial\log Z\over{\partial\beta}} = -2NdJm\ \tanh(2dj\beta m) $$

-From this it follows that the average spin for an atom is given by
+From this it follows that the average spin for the system is given by

 $$ \sigma_{av} = \tanh(2dJ\beta m) $$

-But in equilibrium the average spin for an atom should be equal to the mean field value, i.e., $\sigma_{av} = m$.
+But in equilibrium the average spin should be equal to the mean field value, i.e., $\sigma_{av} = m$.
-$m$ is called the order parameter, since its value determines the degree of order present in the spins of the system.
-Hence the following equation should be satisfied
+Hence the following equation should be satisfied in thernal equilibrium

 $$ m = \tanh(2dJ\beta m) $$